 Publisher: Myriad Editions

-With thanks to Myriad Editions for the ARC.
+With thanks to Myriad Editions for the review copy.